EvansWinner/awesome-line-editors/README.md

 appears to be something like a mix between a line-based editor and a character- based editor, like Teco.
 This makes it appear complicated, byzantine -- and interesting.
 I get the impression that it was written in assembly language and that a port to modern systems would amount to a complete re-write.
-Et voila: Sage Hendricks has a re-implementation for \*nix systems, called "led" (for "leaf context editor") on [GitHub](https://github.com/sage-etcher/leaf-context-editor).
-I have been able to build it on a couple of platforms, but either I don't know how to invoke it, or it doesn't work.
-If you're a c hacker, please make it work and let me know.
+See ``led`` (the other one) below for an attempt at that.

 There is also a [manual](http://cpmarchives.classiccmp.org/cpm/Library/Manuals/CPM_1.4_ED_Users_Manual_1978.pdf) available.